alimate/alimate.github.io/_posts/2016-9-24-rest-api-error-codes.md

 > or your PDA’s PIM must synchronize with the corporate calendar server, it seems like any
 > application can be made better by integrating it with other applications.

 Then they introduced four *Integration Styles*.
 Regardless of the fact that the book was mainly about *Messaging Patterns*, we're going to focus on *Remote Procedure Invocation*.
-Remote Procedure Invocation is an umbrella term for all the approaches that expose some of application functionalities through a *Remote Interface*, like REST and RPC. <br>
+Remote Procedure Invocation is an umbrella term for all approaches that expose some of application functionalities through a *Remote Interface*, like REST and RPC. <br>
 Now that we've established that REST is an Integration Style: